Fertilizer and Weed Control Services

 Why Choose Barnes?

-Barnes, Inc. has been providing lawn care services to customers throughout the Madison area for over 25 years.
+Barnes, Inc. has been providing lawn care services to customers throughout the Madison area for nearly 40 years.
 We have earned the trust and loyalty of our customers by providing consistently high-quality reliable services and products.
-Our 4-Step program offers the latest IPM techniques and organic based-slow release fertilizer.
+Our 4-Step program offers the latest IPM techniques and slow release fertilizer.
 Our managers are university trained and our applicators are licensed and certified.
 We welcome the opportunity to show you how we can help your yard look its best this season, and for many years to come.

 Barnes 4-step Program